bunnie/chibi-trigger/README.md

 also manages the LED output.
 It will decrement an LED counter every time the timer fires, and if the value is non-zero it lights up the LED.

+Yes, this is all hand-coded AVR assembly.
+Yeach.
+But, that's all you can do with 512 bytes of code and 32 bytes of RAM.
+If I were in the 70's, this would be a cutting edge dissertation.